The candles should not have overly long shadows as these can sometimes develop into other pattern types such shooting stars and hanging men.

 It’s not strictly necessary that the candles are each smaller in size than the previous.

-It is more important that the last candle be smaller than the first candle.
+It is more important than the last candle be smaller than the first candle.
 And the pattern should display higher opens and higher closes.

-The advance block is a fairly common pattern and can appear in any markets, and timeframes.
+The advance block is a fairly common pattern and can appear in any market, and timeframes.